atomiv/atomiv.github.io/content/_templates/architecture/domain.md

 authors: [ valentina-cupac]
 ---

 The Domain Layer implements the business logic.
 The Domain Layer is based on Domain Driven Design \(DDD\) principles, containing entities and aggregate roots, value objects and repository interfaces.
-There model the domain, implement the business logic, the “heart” of the system.
+There model the domain, implement the business logic, the "heart" of the system.

+## Entity

+**Theory**

+When we're modelling, the first step is to identify the entities, the things in a system which have a unique identity and a thread of continuity.
+The equivalence of entities is determined by their Id.

+**Practice**

+Entities within the template are:
+* Customer
+* Product
+* Order
+* OrderItem

+The Atomiv Framework includes a base Entity class, which has an identity field.
+This is a convenience class to reduce code.

+## Aggregates

+**Theory**

+An aggregate is an entity or a collection of entities which are are treated as a transactional unit.

+**Practice**

+Aggregates in the template:
+* Customer Aggregate consists of entities: Customer
+* Product Aggregate consists of entities: Product
+* Order Aggregate consists of entities: Order, OrderItem

+Aggregate Roots in the template:
+* Customer
+* Product
+* Order

+## Value Objects

+**Theory**

+Value objects are immutable types which are distinguishable only by properties, but not by identity.

+**Practice**
+Value objects within the template are:
+* Money
+* ExchangeRate

+## Identity

+**Theory**

+Each entitity has a unique identity.
+The identity encapsulates

+**Practice**

+Identities within the template are:
+* CustomerIdentity
+* ProductIdentity
+* OrderIdentity
+* OrderItemIdentity

+## Factories

+**Theory**

+Factories are used to encapsulate the creation of

 Business rules: